Gobie/regex/README.md

 Regular expression libraries provide us with set of functions we have to deal with.
 They are somewhat similar and yet each slightly different in covered functionality and error handling.

 Take for instance PCRE library.
-Usual code seen in applications using it is
+Common code seen in applications is

     if (preg_match($pattern, $subject, $matches)) {
         // do something with $matches if used at all